carbonblack/cb-event-forwarder/README.md

 In addition to the log file, the service starts an HTTP service for monitoring and debugging.
 The URL is available in the log file (see the “Diagnostics available” line above).

+## Changelog

+This connector has been completely rewritten for version 3.0.0 for greatly enhanced reliability and performance.
+See the [Changelog](CHANGES.md) for more information on upgrading from cb-event-forwarder 2.x.